-This class is designed to fill a niche for history majors, but it is also appropriate for American Studies majors, Anthropology majors, Visual Arts majors, and others for whom the analysis and interpretation of material culture has applicability.
+This class is designed to fill a niche for history majors, but it is also appropriate for American Studies majors, Anthropology majors, Visual Arts majors, and many science majors for whom the use of digital tools for collaborative inquiry and interpretation has broad applicability.

-We are offering material culture as a 400 level course because it is not a general education course, nor is it appropriate for students who have not achieved upper level facility in research and writing.
+We are offering at the course at the 400-level because it is not a general education course, nor is it appropriate for students who have not achieved upper level facility in research and writing.
 It will best suit students who have already developed core skills in research, writing, and analysis.
-While the course is designed for students to add skills to their analytical tool kit, it will not teach basic research and writing.
-Weekly course meetings will be run seminar style so students and faculty can tangle with difficult theoretical essays and monographs.
-Students will participate in a semester long research project and produce a significant work of historical analysis.
+The course is designed for students to add digital skills to their analytical tool kit; it will not dedicate significant time to teaching basic research and writing.
+Weekly course meetings will be run seminar style so students and faculty can tangle with relevant scholarship and play with available digital tools.
+In addition, students will participate in a semester long research project and produce a significant work of historical analysis.

 While the course is designed for upper level students, it is not necessarily relevant only to history majors.
-As a result, we have decided not to require specific pre-requisites that might prevent students from AMST or ANTH or other departments from taking the course.
+As a result, we have decided not to require specific pre-requisites that might prevent students from other departments from taking the course.
 The recommended preparation and the course description indicate students should come to class prepared to engage in a significant research project.

 Finally, this is not a topics course, therefore it cannot be repeated for credit.
-Because this course can count towards the public history minor or as an elective towards the history major, it will be adopt the regular grading method.
+Because this course can count towards the public history minor or as an elective towards the history major, it will adopt the regular grading method.